Wil-Ro/BlogPosts/posts/Thoughts and Essays/obituaryforlivingmum.md

 - Started a local [scouting explorers](https://www.scouts.org.uk/explorers) group, which she still helps run to this day
 - Started and maintained a local childrens choir for 4 years
 - Provided honest emotional support and advice throughout mine and my siblings struggles as-well as my transition, something she was unsure of but chose to trust me on
-- Held sole responsibility for her parents care during their ageing, their deaths and their funerals
+- Held sole responsibility for her parents care during their ageing, their deaths and their funerals, giving up easily days worth of time a week for them
 - Supported my dad through his little struggles and career changes
+- Does most of the work fighting the enduring entropy of our house
 - To this day, constantly checks in on me and my life even if I'm terrible at staying in contact with her

 We are all the best at living our lives and we need to start realising and respecting that.

-Even if this isn't true, the truth of an idea doesn't always correlate to its usefulness.
+Even if this isn't true, the usefulness of an idea doesn't always correlate to its truth.